AndrewYang2024/AndrewYang2024.github.io/_drafts/2020-12-24-The-Stupid-War.md

 {% newthought 'FEBRUARY 27, 1968' %}

-“If I’ve lost Cronkite, I’ve lost Middle America,” President Lyndon Johnson remarked after watching the night’s CBS Evening News broadcast.
+“If I’ve lost Cronkite, I’ve lost Middle America,” President Lyndon Johnson was said to have remarked after watching the night’s CBS Evening News broadcast.

-Like many Americans, Johnson had been regularly tuning in to the First Television War, then in its latest season: the Tet Offensive.
-The offensive marked a departure from the interminable guerrilla warfare that had plagued American GIs since their involvement in what was recently French Indochina.
-The series of Communist attacks on South Vietnamese cities and military bases had come out of seemingly nowhere, taking the US military by surprise and jeopardizing Johnson’s chances of a second term.
-As if that weren’t enough, Walter Cronkite, the most authoritative newsman of the time, had just broadcast his doubts about the whole affair, decisively ending public support for the war.
+Like many Americans, Johnson had been tuning in regularly to the First Television War, then in its latest season: the Tet Offensive.
+The offensive marked a departure from the interminable guerrilla warfare that had plagued American GIs since their involvement in what was once French Indochina.
+The series of Communist attacks on South Vietnamese cities and military bases had come out of seemingly nowhere, catching the US military off its guard and jeopardizing Johnson’s chances at a second term.
+As if that weren’t enough, the most authoritative newsman of the time,  Walter Cronkite, had just broadcast his doubts about the whole affair, decisively ending public support for the war.

-The idea of a “Cronkite Moment” is too good to pass up—Cronkite DESTROYS Johnson’s War with FACTS and LOGIC!—a self-congratulatory account of the power of media delivered by one of its own.
-But Johnson was not sitting in front of his television that night.
-He was celebrating the birthday of his ally, Governor John Connally.
-Nor did Cronkite say anything in his measured three-minute closing statement that was not already mentioned in previous reports.  {% marginnote 'mn-id-1' '[W. Joseph Campbell on the myth of the Cronkite Moment](https://mediamythalert.com/category/cronkite-moment/)' '' %}

 >  For it seems now more certain than ever, that the bloody experience of Vietnam is to end in a stalemate.
 >